Casa Vega: History

 The restaurant was opened by Rafael Vega, whose mother crossed the U.S.-Mexico border into National City in 1934 to give birth to him, in 1956 when he was 22.
 It is located at the corner of Ventura Blvd. and Fulton Avenue.
 At the time it was one of the few restaurants serving Mexican cuisine located outside the Olvera Street area; Vega's parents, who had immigrated from Tijuana, had operated a restaurant in Olvera Street.

 Many employees have worked there for decades.
 According to the Los Angeles Daily News and the Hollywood Reporter, actors such as Jane Fonda, Marlon Brando, Cary Grant, Dean Martin and Desi Arnaz were regulars from time of the restaurant's beginnings and the restaurant continued to attract high-profile Hollywood people, such as Dakota Fanning, Charlize Theron and Sandra Bullock, over the subsequent decades.

 Portions of the 2019 Movie Once Upon a Time in Hollywood were shot at the restaurant.
-It closed doors early in the COVID-19 pandemic.